 - Lighting for caravans and campers : Suitable for mounting under the awning or at the entrance of the camper or caravan.

-- Outdoor lamps on camping tables : Useful to provide extra light while eating or reading in the evening, as long as they are not directly exposed to the rain.
+- Outdoor lamps on camping tables : Handy for providing extra light while eating or reading in the evening, as long as they are not directly exposed to rain.

 - Rechargeable or portable lights : For use at a campsite, under a tarp or in an awning.

-Please note : If you are looking for lighting that can withstand heavy rainfall or damp surfaces, choose a lamp with IP65 or higher .
+Please note : If you need lighting that can withstand heavy rainfall or damp surfaces, choose a lamp with an IP65 rating or higher .

 Conclusion

 IP44 is a safe choice for both indoor and outdoor use in sheltered environments .
-It offers a good balance between protection and versatility, but for wet or dusty environments a higher IP rating is needed.
+It offers a good balance between protection and versatility, but a higher IP rating is required for wet or dusty environments.

-IP44 lighting is also ideal for camping, as long as it is not directly exposed to heavy rainfall.
-Think of lighting under an awning, in the tent or around the caravan.
+IP44 lighting is also ideal for camping, as long as it's not directly exposed to heavy rainfall.
+Consider lighting under an awning, in a tent, or around a caravan.